5+ Reasons Why You Should be Outdoors

 used to be a gym rat and only enjoyed indoor activities.
 I remember thinking that being outdoors was boring.
 Fast forward to today – I can’t live without my weekly dose of outdoor activities!

 Now I enjoy all kinds of outdoor activities – running, exploring, walking, picnicking – you name it, I’m in!
 But let me tell you something… having the right gear is key to truly enjoying the experience.
+Remember, mix outdoor activities with a healthy diet like following a macro diet plan and you’re on the way to a healthier and happier you.

 Comfortable pants, tops, and shoes that are versatile, durable and purpose-built like these Merrell Trail Glove 4 Knit will help create a stronger and more fulfilling experience.
 I bought them at Zappos and my experience was amazing; great shipping and return policies (I had to return the first pair because I ordered the wrong size).